philipforget/recipes/pizza/artisin-sourdough-pizza.md

 16. Slice your pizza into strips!
 17. Dollop on pesto sauce where you please, grate more parmigiano over the crust.
 18. Transfer your spaghetti to the center of the pizza and garnish with basil, fresh cracked pepper, thin slices of chile de árbol, and more parmigiano.

+## Logs

+02/21/2020 - Made the recipe exactly as above.
+On the second pie I used parchment paper to make it easier to get the pie in and out of oven.
+I also baked it for 5 minutes initially and then another 2 with cheese which yielded a much better crust.
+The long bake time lead to a very crispy, perfectly blistered crust.
+Next time I think I would try using an even lower moisture mozzarella to get a bit more browning from the cheese.